How to Make Your Boat Go Faster and Improve Team Performance

 1. Draw a picture of a boat on the wall.
 The boat represents your organisation.

-2. Ask everyone present to take some sticky notes and write down their thoughts on: What are the things that fill the sails (ie make your boat go faster)?
+2. Brainstorm wind and anchors: Ask everyone to take some sticky notes and write down: what are the things that fill the sails (ie make your boat go faster)?
 And, what are the anchors (ie holding it back)?

-3. Place all the sticky notes on the boat.
+3. Map the feedback: Place all the sticky notes on the boat.
 They either go at the bottom (anchors), or they go at the top (wind).
 It’s like a pictorial SWOT analysis.

-4. Have a conversation about how you ‘cut the anchors off’, and how you ‘make the most of the wind’ ie what are the things that are stopping your team moving forward and what can you do about it?
+4. Facilitate the action plan: Have a conversation about how you ‘cut the anchors off’, and how you ‘make the most of the wind’ ie what are the things that are stopping your team moving forward and what can you do about it?

 The aim of the exercise is for you and your team to work out how to remove the things that hold your organisation back, and concentrate on what makes your boat go faster.